 In 2011, Thomas Symul demonstrated a real time high bit rate quantum random number (QRN) generation with a coherent laser light .
 We called this the listening to the sounds of silence.
 With a bit rate of 2 Gbps, this the world’s fastest real time demonstration at the time.
 In 2012, the random numbers from this setup was made available online.
 The randomness are converted to sounds and graphics that you can listen and see.
 Every random number on the website are generated from the quantum properties of the vacuum and served only once.

 In 2015, Jing Yan Haw performed a theoretical and experimental study at how to maximise the amount of extractable randomness for a CV-QRN generator .
+This was achieved by optimising the how the continuous measurement are discretised into binary ones and zeros.
 The amount of secure randomness is determined by the conditional min-entropy of the measured sequence.
+A detailed explanation on the CV-QRN generator was published in this book chapter .

 In 2016, Syed Assad studied how to maximise the device-independent randomness originating from a discrete variable Bell experiment .
 Given a certain experimentally prepared state, the optimal measurements that will give the highest amount of secure randomness was found through an iterative algorithm.